veda1234/veda1234.github.io/README.md

 This branch has the codes that I developed for making my portfolio website.
 I used [React.js](https://reactjs.org/) which is a JavaScript library, to develop this website.
 You can checkout the website by clicking here : [Vedaanti Baliga's Porfolio](https://veda1234.github.io)

+To run project :
+npm run start

+To build optimized project for publication : npm run build

+To deploy :
+npm run deploy